Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Preliminaries and Setting

 \subsection{Google Research Football and Training Framework}

 \gls{grf} is a physics-based 3D football simulation implemented on top of an existing football game engine~\cite{kurach2020gfootball}.
-It provides both single and multi-player control options, as well as stochasticity in, e.g., shots, making it appropriate for \gls{rl} research.
+It provides both single and multi-player control options, as well as stochasticity in, e.g., shots, making it appropriate for \gls{rl} and game-AI research.
 Moreover, there are pre-defined scenarios for both benchmarking and curriculum learning that include standard football rules, roles, and match states, while allowing for custom scenarios.
 In this work, we create our own 11-vs-11 scenarios for the curriculum and subsequent learning phases, as described in Section~\ref{sec:experiments}.
 For training, we use the distributed training framework for \gls{grf} by Song et al. \cite{song2023boosting}, which is tailored to self-play and multi-agent methods.
 Furthermore, \gls{grf} contains a rule-based \acrfull{hai}, which actively controls the selected player while applying basic football behavior to non-active ones. \gls{hai} accepts a configurable difficulty factor, where higher values correspond to faster decision-making and reaction times.
 We use this difficulty factor to adjust our curriculum and employ \gls{hai} as the baseline for evaluations (see Section~\ref{sec:experiments}).

 \minisection{Observation Space.} We use customized observation vectors for the actor and critic components (see Section~\ref{sec:methodology-tizero}) following TiZero's design, which is based on \gls{grf}'s floats observation vector, further augmented with more football-specific features, e.g., offside flags \cite{lin2023tizero,kurach2020gfootball}.
 In total, there are $330$ float observation values for the actor and $220$ for the critic.
+The elements of the observation space for the actor and critic are listed in more detail in Appendix~\ref{app:observation-elements}.

 \minisection{Action Space.} In this work, we use the action set provided by \gls{grf} for the individual agents.
 These actions include movement in eight directions and various ways to interact with the ball, e.g., shoot or a high pass.
 Additionally, the agents can sprint (affecting their tiredness), slide tackle, or dribble.
-In total, we consider 18 discrete actions for each of our agents and exclude \gls{grf}'s ``Built-in AI'' action (which transfers control to the \gls{hai}) from their action set.
+In total, we consider 18 discrete actions for each of our agents and exclude \gls{grf}'s ``Built-in AI'' action (which transfers control to the \gls{hai}) from their action set. \looseness=-1